leuraph/experiments/edge_based_variational_adaptivity/general_stiffness_matrix/readme.md

 is met.
 Then, we perform edge-based variational adaptivity to refine the mesh.

-## Experiment 11 (Problem 4 with combined stopping criterion and preconditioner $P=\text{diag}(\text{lhs})^{-1}$)
-Considers the solution of *problem 4* by using
-CG iterations with a diagonal prconditioner until both
-1. Energy Flattening-off indicates convergence
-2. Adaptive Energy Arioli indicates convergence
-Then, we perform edge-based variational adaptivity to refine the mesh.

 ## Experiment 12 (Problem 5 with adaptive Energy Arioli)
 Considers the solution of *Problem 5* by using
 CG iterations on each mesh with an energy version of